DominicWrege/depp-project/README.md

 # Discussion

-- Do you want pass each request and api key?
+- Do you want pass each request an API key?
 - Do we need some auth (LTI)?

 # TODO For API